“Sex Scenes in Movies Don’t Bother Me”

 Granted, there are some people who seem to have a greater level of immunity to sexual temptation than the rest of us.
 They can minister to prostitutes and porn stars with less of a chance of falling headlong into sexual sin.
 Considering how widespread sexual immorality is in America, and even in the church, the existence of people with strong control over their hormones seems to be the exception, not the norm.

 If you’re convinced that you are an exception, I have one more consideration for you.
-Actually, it’s a list of five questions that I would ask you to prayerfully consider.
+Actually, it’s a list of four questions that I would ask you to prayerfully consider.
 For your own benefit, please don’t rush through this list; pause after each question and ponder the right response.

 - Do you find yourself automatically (or maybe involuntarily) seeking pleasure or excitement by returning to sex scenes in your mind—even if only for a few seconds at a time?